justinfarrelldev/open-ctp-server/README.md

 First, run `go install`.
 This will install all Go module dependencies.

-To get all of the binary dependencies as well, simply run this command **inside the src folder of this repo** (next to main.go):
+To get all of the binary dependencies as well, simply run this command **inside top-level folder of this repo** (next to main.go):
 ```
 go generate
 ```